concord-consortium/lab/readme.md

         ------------------------------------------------------------------------------------------------------------------------------------------------------
           lab-dev             lab.dev.concord.org.          running       107.22.184.173      i-f844ec81      ec2-107-22-184-173.compute-1.amazonaws.com

+10. If you are working with an existing host that has already been setup such as `lab.dev.concord.org` generate the proper ssh configuration and add the remote host key to `~/.ssh/known_hosts`.
+    This adds a local **`ubuntu`** user in `~/ssh/config` and connects to the remote host to add the key.

+    Example of setting up SSH configuration with the existing remote AWS host: `lab..dev.concord.org`:

+        $ thor cloud:setup_ssh lab.dev.concord.org

 ### Using Capstrano to deploy new code to an existing server

 After testing, committing, and pushing code to a public repository use the Capistrano